hyprwm/hyprland-wiki/content/getting-started/installation.md

 ```

 Connect with `virt-viewer`, which will open a graphical session on
-the tty.
+the TTY.
 The default login is 'arch' for both the user and its password.

 > [!WARNING]
 > Make sure the --attach flag is used, enabling virgl makes it so that